 The Department for Education stated that there is a need 'to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.'
 At Old Bexley CE Primary, these values are taught through PSHE as well as Religious Education.
 Additionally, British Values are reinforced regularly through our curriculum.
 Children are enabled to experience British Values.

-We were graded 'Outstanding' in our SIAMS inspection in 2015.
+We were graded 'Excellent' in our SIAMS inspection in 2023.